 However, African culture is also prominent because of the country’s history of colonization and the introduction of African slaves.
 Today, Creole is the second most spoken language in Cuba, which was brought from Haiti but originally rooted in West Africa.

-Flights to Cuba are fairly affordable and the average cost sits at about $300.
-However, with more people traveling to Cuba, you can find some prices under $200 if you search through multiple airlines’ websites or hire a travel agent.
+Flights to Cuba are fairly affordable.
+With more people traveling to Cuba, you can find some tickets for very cheap if you search through multiple airlines’ websites or hire a travel agent.
 The prices will also change according to the time of year you visit Cuba.

 Tourist high season in Cuba is during the winter months.
 December, January, February, and March are when most travelers are eager to hit the Cuban beaches and stroll the colorful avenues.
 The winter months also line up with Cuba’s dry season, which means less rain and more sun for big adventures.